lordskyzw/JackSparrow/README.md

-# YouTube Video Downloader extension
+# YouTube Video Downloader Firefox extension

 This is a simple YouTube video downloader firefox extension
 ## Installation